Here’s all the info you need to kick start a dazzling future. If you’re already ready, apply now.

 What is an apprenticeship?

 An apprenticeship is an opportunity to combine employment and education by gaining practical experience in a real job while studying for a recognised qualification and earning a competitive salary.

 What types of apprenticeships do Virgin Media offer?

-We have loads of great apprenticeship opportunities that cover all sorts of roles across our business, so whether you want to be a Technical Top Dog or a Customer Service Superstar there’s a scheme for you.
+We have loads of great apprenticeship opportunities that cover all sorts of roles across our business, so whether you want to work on a more technical, engineering or business side of our business there’s a scheme for you.

 What qualifications can I gain with an apprenticeship?